 Transportation in Perrot State Park

-The park is very centrally located and is relatively close to being in between Milwaukee and Minneapolis.
-During the winter it can be difficult to access the park if there is a snowstorm, so make sure to check the weather before you depart on your journey.
+During the winter, it can be challenging to access the park if there is a snowstorm, so make sure to check the local weather and road conditions before you depart on your journey.

 Campgrounds and parking in Perrot State Park